torjc01/docker-ojs/README.md

     ```

     Docker-compose will pull images from dockerHub and do all the hard work for you to rise a full functional OJS stack.
+    If all goes as expected you will see your app_container informing apache is RUNNING successfully.

+    ```
+    INFO success: apache entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)
+    ```

     You can add the "-d" parameter to the call if you like to run it detached.

 4. Access **http://127.0.0.1:8081** and continue through web installation process.